 - Cherry Pie filling: Look for a 20-ounce can or something close to that measurement.
 Substitute with your favorite canned or jar fruit pie filling.

 - Cream cheese: 8 ounces of full-fat cream cheese.
 Try to avoid low-fat varieties.
-They do not smoke as well and tend to release water during the cooking process.
+They tend to release excess water during the cooking process.

-- Cinnamon Sugar: This combination of brown sugar and cinnamon will act as your “rub, or flavoring while the cream cheese smokes.
+- Cinnamon Sugar: This combination of brown sugar and cinnamon will act as your “rub, or flavoring for this cream cheese dessert.

 - Aluminum Pan: Use a 9″ X 9″ disposable aluminum pan for this recipe.
 You can find them in the baking section of most grocery stores or purchase them through an online retailer.

 - Aluminum Foil: Since this recipe contains pie filling, we want to take extra measures to keep the ingredients contained as they smoke.

 Line your pan with aluminum foil and add your block of cream cheese to the center.
 Lightly score your cream cheese in a diagonal pattern with a sharp knife.
 Next, combine 2 tablespoons of brown sugar with 1 teaspoon of cinnamon.
 Sprinkle the mixture all over the cream cheese.
 Next, gather the ends of the tin foil and crimp the edges to form a boat-like structure.
 Doing this step will help to contain the ingredients.

 - We recommend cherry wood for this recipe, but you can use any fruitwood since they are mellow and work best with smoked desserts.

 Remove the smoked cream cheese dessert from your grill or smoker using heat-resistant gloves and place it onto a hot pad.
 Let it stand for a few minutes before digging in!

 What to serve with smoked cream cheese dessert:

 We recommend using graham crackers, baked pie crust strips, shortbread cookies, or apple slices to scoop up all the ooey-gooey goodness this dessert offers.

 This dish would make a great bagel spread.
 It can also be used as a topping for sourdough pancakes or a filling for dessert crepes.